mehery-soccom/mehery-soccom.github.io/guide/channel-connect/waba/prerequisites.md

 ---
 layout: default
-title: WABA prerequisites
+title: WhatsApp Business Account API - Onboarding an Enterprise
 parent: WhatsApp Business API
 grand_parent: Channel Integration
 nav_order: 1
 ---
 # WABA prerequisites
-Before a business can access the WhatsApp Business API, each client has to go through an approval procedure

-To start using the WhatsApp Business API, you will need the following:
+1. Facebook Page should be available in the name of the business seeking to use WhatsApp Business Account API
-1. A Facebook Business ID (with a verified Business if possible)
+2. A Facebook Business ID (with a verified Business if possible)
-2. A valid phone number with the ability to receive phone calls or SMS
+3. WhatsApp Number (Landline or Mobile), which can receive an incoming call from WA for validation of the access
+4. Provide the Business Description which is required to be shown in the WhatsApp Business Account, to your end customers.

+# Conditions
+1. The number being proposed to be used for WhatsApp Business Account API should not be used for WhatsApp at the time of migration.
+If it is being used for WhatsApp, the WhatsApp Account has to be deleted, not just the WhatsApp App on your mobile.

+The Guidelines for deleting a WhatsApp Account are detailed here https://developers.facebook.com/docs/whatsapp/overview/phone-number#migrate

+2. You need to define a Display Name which will be shown on WhatsApp.
+The display name has to be close to your organisations name.

+The guidelines for Display name are detailed here https://developers.facebook.com/docs/whatsapp/overview/display-name

 ### The approval procedure includes the following steps: